 Ronayne to lead Associated Press coverage from Sacramento

-Kathleen Ronayne, the politics and government reporter in New Hampshire for The Associated Press who last year helped lead coverage of the state's first-in-the-nation presidential primary, has been promoted to supervisory correspondent in Sacramento.
+In this May 3, 2017, photo, Kathleen Ronayne sits for a portrait at her office in Concord, N.H.
+Ronayne, the politics and government reporter in New Hampshire for The Associated Press, who last year helped lead coverage of the state's first-in-the-nation presidential primary, has been promoted to supervisory correspondent in Sacramento, Calif.
 In her new role, Ronayne will oversee AP's largest statehouse bureau.

 Add your comments below